ArlynGajilanTR/ShiftSmart/AI_SETUP_TROUBLESHOOTING.md

 ## Overview

-The "Generate Preview" button in the Schedule Management page uses Claude Sonnet 4.5 AI to automatically generate optimized shift schedules.
+The "Generate Preview" button in the Schedule Management page uses Claude Haiku 4.5 AI to automatically generate optimized shift schedules with near-frontier performance (2x+ faster than Haiku 3.5, comparable quality to Sonnet 4).
 This guide helps you set up and troubleshoot AI features.

 ---